CinisSec/excelparser/README.md

 # excelparser
-Parses the first line for headers, lets you fill in the cells without opening excel, and automatically appends the values under the right columns.
+Parses the first line for headers, lets you fill in the cells from the terminal, and automatically appends the values under the right columns.